New tool for digital archaeology: drone mapping

 One Bebop 2 dataset, consisting of 4 flights, used the Pix4Dcapture feature, which enables drones requiring battery changes to map larger areas.
 The check point error was from 2-5 cm on average.
 Globally, the accuracy is expected to be around 15-20 cm (1.5-2x the GSD) for the Bebop 2 dataset, but the accuracy for this drone can be harder to assess.
 The 180° fisheye lens results in a very non-uniform GSD, i.e. the accuracy in the center is much better that in the peripheral of the images, and the final result depends largely on how the scene is covered.The results of the DJI datasets are quite similar.
 All DJI cameras have a rolling shutter, which can be compensated for in Pix4Dmapper by applying a rolling shutter correction which improves accuracy in general cases.
 Altitude for the flights was taken around 40 m, chosen to achieve a GSD of about 1-2 cm.
 Of course, it is good to keep in mind that flight results are not comprehensive and depend on several factors, including variations in drone speed and height, and weather conditions.

 After evaluating the different qualitative and quantitative results from four different consumer drones and Pix4Dmapper, we concluded that archaeological sites can be mapped at relatively low cost and an acceptable accuracy.
-Depending on a project, organization, or professional’s needs, this workflow enables mapping with consumer drones to fulfill both educational purposes and the documentation/excavation process.
+Depending on a project, organization, or professional’s needs, this workflow enables mapping with consumer drones to fulfill both documentation/excavation process and the educational purposes.
+One of the greatest advantages of drone mapping is that we can document even the most complex archaeological sites.

 The DigiArt Project